 Weak Flame Caused by Improper Exhaust Gas Recirculation

-When a direct vent two-pipe system has its air intake and exhaust vents improperly installed on the outside of the home, the problem of "short-circuiting," or entry of recirculating exhaust gas into the combustion air intake may occur.
+When a direct-vent system has its air intake and exhaust vents improperly installed on the outside of the home, it can create a problem of "short-circuiting," which allows exhaust gases to flow back into the combustion air intake pipe.

-This can happen when the air intake and exhaust vents are too close together and exhaust vent gases—which consist mostly of water vapor, carbon dioxide, and carbon monoxide—are drawn back into the combustion air intake vent.
-Since the fresh air combustion... intake vent has been compromised with exhaust gasses, air reaching the furnace does not have enough oxygen for proper combustion, resulting in combustion problems.
+This can happen when the air intake and exhaust vents are too close together and the exhaust vent gases—which consist mostly of water vapor, carbon dioxide, and carbon monoxide—are drawn back into the combustion air intake vent.
+The result is that air reaching the furnace does not have enough oxygen for proper combustion.

-- This problem can be avoided by use of a concentric vent kit or by properly installing both vents in a two-pipe system.
-This is probably a job for your HVAC contractor.
+This problem can be avoided by use of a concentric vent kit or by properly installing separate vent pipes using a two-pipe system.
+Fixing this problem is probably a job for a qualified HVAC contractor.

-Failure to Ignite Caused by Clogged Condensate Drain
+Failure to Ignite Caused by a Clogged Condensate Drain

-- Ignition problems caused by a condensate drain clog may be intermittent.
-They can start and stop as the restricted water flow drains away over time and allows the furnace to cycle back on, but will reappear once the condensate backs up if the problem is not fixed.
+Ignition problems caused by a condensate drain clog may be intermittent.
+They can start and stop as the restricted water flow drains away over time and allows the furnace to cycle back on, but unless the problem is fixed, the symptoms will reappear once the condensate backs up again.

 Failure to Ignite Caused by Clogged Flue Vent

-Failure to Ignite Caused by Faulty Pressure Switch
+Failure to Ignite Caused by a Faulty Pressure Switch

-- You should also check for cracked or broken tubes running from the pressure switch because this can also cause a tripped switch.
+In addition, you should check for cracked or broken hoses running from the pressure switch because this can also cause a tripped switch.